 I respect that for many people, the decision to engage in counseling is not always an easy one.
-Even if you’re someone who’s eager to get started, the therapy process over time is dynamic and can have its challenging moments.
+Even if you’re someone who’s eager to get started, the therapy process over time is dynamic and can have challenging moments.
 Thank you for taking a step on the path of healing by considering therapy for yourself or your family.

 I work with children as young as five, teens, and children-at-heart of any age.
 My particular areas of interest and experience include: persistent and acute anxiety; gender identity exploration and transition; grief and loss; adjusting to significant family and life changes; impacts of coping with systematic oppressions; depression; and gaming or screen usage difficulties.

-Foundations of my therapeutic approach include client-centered, Gestalt, and emotion-focused principles.
-Depending on a youth’s age, needs, and developmental level, I will draw on interventions from play and art therapies, Collaborative Problem Solving, and Parent-Child Interaction Therapy, though I believe adolescents and adults can benefit from--and even enjoy--creative and expressive approaches too.
+Foundations of my therapeutic approach include existential, Gestalt, and emotion-focused principles.
+Depending on a youth’s age, needs, and developmental level, I will draw on interventions from play and art therapies, Collaborative Problem Solving, and Parent-Child Interaction Therapy; though I believe adolescents and adults can benefit from--and even enjoy--creative and expressive approaches too.
 Whatever specifically brought you or your family to therapy, we will collaborate on your goals and the paths you traverse to reach them.

 What I don’t do because it is outside the scope of my training and practice: